christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 #The script

-So, let's suppose the script has detected that
+So, let's assume the script has detected that

 - the Applink tag is present

 - the user is viewing the page on a mobile phone

-there is a potential redirection to propose to the user : the modal box is opened to the user.
+there is a potential redirection to propose to the user by opening the modal box to the user.

 What are the "call to action" buttons to propose the user ?